A class of $2$-local finite spectra which admit a $v_2^1$-self-map: An explicit -module structure on

 \section{An explicit $A$-module structure on $Z$}

 The $A(2)$-module $B(2)$ is $32$-dimensional as an $\Ft$-vector space spread across from degree $0$ to degree $16$.
 Endowing $B(2)$ with an $A$-module structure is therefore not easy in practice and requires a systematic approach.
 In Section~\ref{SEC:Amodule}, we established that any $A$-module structure on $B(2)$ extends to an $A$-module structure on $A(2)$ (see Theorem~\ref{thm:E2}).
 Hence, we can obtain all possible $A$-module structures on $B(2)$ from $A$-module structures on $A(2)$.
 Marilyn Roth \cite{Roth} showed that there are $1600$ $A$-module structures on $A(2)$.
 However, she did not list explicit $A$-module structures or $A_*$-comodule structures.
-Rather, she listed $1600$ different $s$-maps of the form
+Rather, she encoded these structures in $\mathbb{F}_2$-linear maps

-satisfying certain criteria, each of which leads to a different $A$-module structure on $A(2)$.
-The purpose of this Appendix is to review Roth's work and demonstrate via an example different $A$-module structures on $B(2)$ in practice.
+which satisfy certain criteria.
+Each $s$-map leads to a unique $A$-module structure on $A(2)$, and Roth showed that there are $1600$ such maps.
+The purpose of this Appendix is to review Roth's work and demonstrate, via an example, how to obtain different $A$-module structures on $B(2)$ in practice.
 We will express the $A$-module in the format required by Bruner's Ext software \cite{Bru} and display the output of the program.

 We begin by describing the recipe for converting an $s$-map into an $A$-module structure on $A(2)$ as prescribed in \cite{Roth}.
 It is useful to dualize things, considering not $A$-modules, but $A_*$-comodules.
 Recall that the dual Steenrod algebra $A_*$ is the polynomial algebra